 }

 MVC renders controls for collections by attaching an index for the collection.
 I had to code this in to render based on the number of controls that need to be displayed.
 Ex: the age text field will be Children_[1]__Age and so forth.
 I will explain the reason for having a delete field a little later.
-2. Create an action in the controller that will return the partial view

 public ActionResult RenderChildren(int? id, int? seed, string viewType)